Skip to main content

 We will often consider a value far from the mean of a distribution if it is more than two standard deviations away.

 In this investigation, you have just touched on one piece of information related to climate change.
 In fact, scientists are less concerned about the number of storms but in the intensity of the storms and how warming of the surface ocean may be leading to more destructive storms.
-Looking at a single year in isolation or even a pair of years creates a very incomplete picture of trends over time, and while we expect some natural variation from year-to-year, the question to scientists is whether the overall trend being observed is larger than what we can reasonably attributed to natural variation.
+Looking at a single year in isolation or even a pair of years creates a very incomplete picture of trends over time, and while we expect some natural variation from year-to-year, the question to scientists is whether the overall trend being observed is larger than what we can reasonably attribute to natural variation.

-Insight 1.1.15.
+Insight 1.1.1.
 Points to keep in mind.

 • It’s important to determine which variables are most relevant to the research question and whether you can collect the data you need to answer the question.